theupdateframework/taps/candidate-succinct-delegation-tap.md

 Repositories that use access control for file uploading should take hashed bin delegations into consideration.
 Upload access for the name DELEGATING_ROLENAME.hbd-* should have the same permissions as DELEGATING_ROLENAME.

-If a repository has multiple delegations to an image, clients will resolve these using prioritized delegations.
+If a repository has multiple delegations to a target, clients will resolve these using prioritized delegations.
 So if a delegation uses succinct hash bins and another role delegates to DELEGATING_ROLENAME.hbd-\*, the client will use the delegation with a higher priority.

 # Backwards Compatibility